elyukai/optolith-database-schema/docs/Git-Workflow.md

 - If you want to fix an issue, prefix the branch name with `fix/`, e.g. `fix/moa3-source-refs`.
 - If you want to add a new feature, e.g. add a section of a new book, prefix the branch name with `feature/`, e.g. `feature/moa3-spells`

+The branch name should also relate to the name of the issue you want to work on and you also need to make sure it is not blocked by the work of others (see [Project Management](./Project-Management.md) for more details on managing work for all contributors) and assigned to yourself.

 Type it into the next input field and hit enter.

 ![](images/Tutorial-11.png)

 Now the active branch in the status bar should be what you just typed in.
 You created your first branch!
 Next to the branch name will be the symbol for an unpublished branch.
 You can click it, and then it will be uploaded to GitHub.

 **Note:** You can and should create multiple branches if you are working on multiple areas at once.
 You can always switch between them.
 They are independent of each other.
+Just make sure to **always** branch off the `develop` to keep them independent!

 Now you can start editing the files.
-Even though this is called *repo* just use it as a normal file system!
+Even though this is called a *repository* it’s just a simple folder with files!
 There are just some advantages over a default file system &ndash; because you can save versions!

 ## Check out your current work